-Appeal of a decision not to publish a manuscript in the ACI Structural Journal or ACI Materials Journal should be made to the Manager of Editorial and Production, and the appeal will be reviewed by TAC.
-After reviewing the case, TAC will issue a final recommendation.
+Appeal of a decision not to publish a manuscript in the ACI Structural Journal or ACI Materials Journal should be made to the Managing Editor, and the appeal will be reviewed by the Editorial Board.
+After reviewing the case, the Editorial Board will issue a final recommendation.
 This recommendation is not subject to further review.
 Appeal of a decision not to publish a manuscript in Concrete International should be made to the Editor-in-Chief of Concrete International.

 2. Technical Committee Documents

 The term "technical committee document" refers to all ACI technical committee works, whether published or under development, such as codes, specifications, reports, and guides.
 All technical committee documents are developed by ACI technical committees in accordance with the ACI Technical Committee Manual (TCM).
 TAC reviews technical committee documents in accordance with the TCM and recommends to the EVP the publication modes judged most appropriate for specific documents.
 A technical committee has the right to appeal the TAC decision on a technical committee document in accordance with the procedures in the TCM.

 3. Symposium Publications (SPs)

 SPs are technical publications including manuals, handbooks, monographs, and symposium volumes.
 SPs may also include material developed outside the Institute.
 SPs may be authored by a technical committee or by individuals, who need not be members of ACI to submit material for consideration for publication.